Procida Campania, Italy Travel Guide

 For travel within Italy and the Schengen Area, expect standard ID or passport checks upon boarding and disembarking for security purposes.

-For flights abroad from Naples, schedule your arrival for the the airport at LEAST 2-3 hours before your scheduled departure time.
+For flights abroad from Naples, schedule your arrival for the to the airport AT least 2-3 hours before your scheduled departure time.
 This allows sufficient time for check-in, security procedures, and potential delays.
 Factor in the transfer time from Procida to Naples port by ferry (35-70 minutes, plus waiting time) and then from the Naples port to the airport (20-40 minutes by Alibus or taxi).
 Allow generous buffer time, specifically if you have an early morning flight.
 Naples Airport (NAP) offers standard departure facilities, including check-in desks, security, duty-free shops, restaurants, and lounges.

 Purchase ferry tickets directly at Marina Grande.

-Grab a last-minute snack or souvenir before getting on.
+Get a last-minute snack or souvenir before getting on.

 Comfortable seating exists while awaiting your ferry departure.